coryaent/agassi/README.md

 By taking advantage of Docker Swarm's built-in state management, Agassi is able to run entirely in memory without the use of generative templates.

+# TODO
+[ ] handle case where two services have the same vhost/domain

 ## Configuration

 ENVAR | Detail | Default